Continuing Education Health Programs

 A phlebotomist is a healthcare professional who is trained to collect patients' blood specimens from their veins or by micro-collection techniques for clinical laboratory tests or examination purposes.
 Phlebotomists usually work under the supervision of nurses, medical technologists, or laboratory managers.

 Mt.
 SAC offers a fee-based training program that prepares students to pass the certifying exam through the California Department of Health.
 The CPT I program comprises 60 hours of classroom instruction and 100 hours of clinical externship.
 Classroom instruction is in the evenings; externship schedules vary.
 The program takes approximately 16 weeks, depending on the student's progress in successfully performing the required number of procedures on patients in a clinical setting.

 This course costs $1,600.
 Because of high interest, students are selected by lottery.
 Students must have a high school diploma or GED, a Social Security Card and a photo ID.

-To register for the mandatory orientation, call the Health Care Resource Center, (909) 274-4788 or email us at firstname.lastname@example.org .
+To register for the mandatory orientation, call the Health Care Resource Center at (909) 274-4788 or email us to firstname.lastname@example.org.